Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 **_Interaction Topology_**

 _Type 1 inhibitor:_
-* VEGF interacts with inhibitors through spatial proximity
+* _VEGF interacts with inhibitors through spatial proximity_
-* endothelial cells interact with VEGF through spatial proximity
+* _blood vessels interact with VEGF through spatial proximity_

 _Type 2 inhibitor:_
-* inhibitors interacts with endothelial cells through spatial proximity
+* _inhibitors interacts with blood vessels through spatial proximity_
-* VEGF interacts with endothelial cells through spatial proximity
+* _VEGF interacts with blood vessels through spatial proximity_

 **_Action Sequence_**

 1. Tumor cells release VEGF.
 2. VEGF dissipates in the environment.
 The movement of VEGF will be against its gradient, meaning that the less amount of VEGF the region has, the more likely a particle of VEGF will move there.
-3. VEGF triggers endothelial cell migration when it moves to a location that is within a pre-defined radius of an endothelial cell.
+3. VEGF triggers blood vessel growth when it moves to a location that is within a pre-defined radius of a blood vessel.
 4. Inhibitors enter the system.
 The model for type 1 inhibitor and that for type 2 inhibitor will be different:

    Type 1 inhibitor: Inhibitors interact with VEGF.
 When the distance between an inhibitor and a VEGF is within a pre-defined threshold, the VEGF will be removed after a pre-defined amount of time.

-   Type 2 inhibitor: Inhibitors interact with endothelial cells through spatial proximity and compete with VEGF.
-Within a pre-defined radius, if the ratio of the inhibitor concentration over the VEGF concentration is above the pre-defined threshold, the endothelial cell will stop migrating.
+   Type 2 inhibitor: Inhibitors interact with blood vessels through spatial proximity and compete with VEGF.
+Within a pre-defined radius, if the ratio of the inhibitor concentration over the VEGF concentration is above the pre-defined threshold, the blood vessel will stop growing.

 &nbsp;
 ### 4) Model Parameters and Initialization